 Mydriasis is when the black opening in the center of the eye (pupil) is larger than normal.
 Dilated pupils naturally occur in response to light and emotional events.

-However, when your pupils remain dilated for an extended period, even when there’s bright light, you may have mydriasis.
+In low-light environments, your pupils dilate (widen) to let more light in.
+However, you may have mydriasis when your pupils remain dilated for an extended period, even when there’s bright light.

 Larger-than-normal pupil size may be benign or indicate an emergency problem.
 Seeking medical care will allow specialists to determine the cause of mydriasis and, if possible, next-step treatments.

 Different types of medications can cause mydriasis.
 The most common are:

 Anticholinergics block specific chemicals from reaching the eyes, which can cause dilated pupils.
 Medications that contain anticholinergic agents include:

 - Atropine.
 Primarily used to treat a slow heart rate.

 - Scopolamine.
 Used to treat motion sickness.

 Some plants, such as Jimson weed and angel’s trumpet, also contain anticholinergic agents.

 Other symptoms that may occur with anticholinergic mydriasis include dry mouth, increased heart rate, and decreased sweating.
 Blurry vision and dizziness are also common.